Azure IoT Hub Device Provisioning Service (DPS) support for virtual networks

 • Prevent connection exposure over the public Internet.
 Exposure can be reduced by introducing more layers of security via network level isolation for your IoT hub and DPS resources

-• Enabling a private connectivity experience from your on-premises network assets ensuring that your data and traffic is transmitted directly to Azure backbone network.
+• Enabling a private connectivity experience from your on-premises network assets ensuring that your data and traffic is transmitted directly to Microsoft Azure backbone network.

 • Preventing exfiltration attacks from sensitive on-premises networks.